Living with less stuff means different things for different people.

 I mean, if that’s your thing, fine.
 But it’s not a prerequisite.

-For Sporty and I, living with less stuff is about striking a balance between comfort and complicated.
+For Sporty and me, living with less stuff is about striking a balance between comfort and complicated.

 Because let’s face it, stuff —however nice it might be, whatever conveniences it may offer— complicates matters.